The garden is now closed for the season – with the exception of Snowdrop Days (February); see below for details.

 Explore The Laskett with our interactive map and find out the fascinating themes that run through and explain the different garden areas.

-The gardens are open from April to 23 September to pre-booked groups and will reopen Spring 2022.
+The gardens are open from April to October to pre-booked visitors.
 Click here for more information.